WIDE RECEIVER

 WR | OREGON | 5’10 | 165

-Strengths: Johnson is an electric and twitchy WR.
-He is an incredibly natural athlete who creates separation with ease.
-Johnson provides a dynamic element after the catch and can be used as a gadget guy all over the field.
-Johnson has been productive throughout his college career Weaknesses: Obviously the elephant in the room here is size.
-At 165 lbs, he is no doubt undersized for the NFL Bottom Line: Johnson no doubt has the talent to succeed on the football field.
-Now, it becomes a philosophical question; how much do we care about his size?
+Strengths: Johnson is an electric, twitchy receiver and a natural athlete who creates separation with ease.
+He brings a dynamic element after the catch and offers versatility as a gadget player all over the field.
+Johnson has been consistently productive throughout his college career.
+Weaknesses: The obvious concern is his size—he’s clearly undersized for the NFL, and that will remain a question mark.
+His speed testing was underwhelming, though he still flashes impressive short-area quickness.
+Bottom Line: Johnson has the talent and instincts to succeed on the field—but how much will teams care about his size?

 Tank Dell